carpentries/instructor-training/episodes/15-practices.md

     While it has been criticized for not strongly predicting what's remembered, it's always worth trying to end a lesson on a high note.

+Instructor guides.
+:   Each Software and Data Carpentry lesson has an instructor's guide, with notes
+    from instructors who have already taught the material.
+This can be a valuable resource when preparing lessons, especially when teaching a lesson for the first time.

 ## The Code of Conduct

 Beyond the teaching practices and philosophies found in Software and Data